-3. Kathryn Matthews and Christopher Jones joined as Independent Directors of the Perpetual Limited Board on 24 January 2023 following the completion of the Pendal Group Acquisition.
+3. Kathryn Matthews and Christopher Jones joined as Independent Directors of the Perpetual Limited Board on 24 January 2023 following the

-1.1 Summary of key outcomes for Executive KMP

-Changes to Executive KMP fixed remuneration and target Variable Incentive levels in FY23

-Changes to fixed pay and target Variable Incentive levels for the CEO and KMP in FY23 were as follows.

 - As foreshadowed in the FY22 Remuneration Report, aggregate fixed pay increases of 5.3% were agreed and took effect from 1 September 2022.
-Changes to Variable Incentive targets for some Executive KMP (including the CEO) were also agreed with effect from 1 July 2022. - Effective 23 January 2023, additional changes were made for some Executive KMP to reflect the added scope and accountability arising from the Pendal Group acquisition.
+Changes to Variable Incentive targets for some Executive KMP (including the CEO) were also agreed with - Alexandra Altinger joined as a NUP of Perpetual Limited on 23 January 2020 following the completion of the 2 January 2023.
+Craig Ueland retired as an independent Director of Perpetual Limited on 24 January 2023.
+Kathryn Matthew s and Christopher Jones joined as Independent Directors of the Perpetual Limited Board on 24 January 2 completion of the Pendal Group Acquisition.
+1.1 Summary of key outcomes for Executive KMPChanges to Executive KMP fixed remuneration and target Variable Incentive levels in FY23 Changes to fixed pay and target Variable Incentive levels for the CEO and KMP in FY23 were as follows.
+As foreshadowed in the FY22 Remuneration Report, aggregate fixed pay increases of 5.3% were agree 1 September 2022.
+Changes to Variable Incentive targets for some Executive KMP (including the CEO effect from 1 July 2022.
+Effective 23 January 2023, additional changes were made for some Executive KMP to reflect the added a arising from the Pendal Group acquisition.
+These additional fixed pay increases equalled 2.9% of KMF while increases to target Variable Incentive levels equalled 5.5% in aggregate.
+These increases were Effective 23 January 2023, additional changes were made for some Executive KMP to reflect the added scope and accountability arising from the Pendal Group acquisition.
 These additional fixed pay increases equalled 2.9% of KMP fixed pay in aggregate, while increases to target Variable Incentive levels equalled 5.5% in aggregate.
 These increases were more than offset by the cost savings achieved by bringing the two executive teams together. - The CEO's fixed pay did not change during FY23 and has not been increased since his appointment to the role in September 2018.
 The CEO's variable incentive targets were adjusted upwards effective 1 July 2022 as part of the annual review cycle.